Everyone experiences difficult times in life, and it’s important for friends to be there for each other during those moments.

 After your friend has had time to express their thoughts and feelings, it can be beneficial to brainstorm solutions together if necessary (remembering that it is ultimately up to your friend whether and how they respond).

-Talk through potential strategies that could work and offer tangible resources like links, books, counseling services, etc., if possible.
+If possible, talk through potential strategies that could work and offer tangible resources like links, books, counselling services, etc.

-Reassure your friend that you will be there for them no matter what decisions they make moving forward but also remind them that taking action can often provide clarity during hard times.
+Reassure your friends that you will be there for them no matter what decisions they make moving forward, but also remind them that taking action can often provide clarity during hard times.

 Being a Great Friend!

-Helping a friend in need isn’t always easy but it is always worth it!
-Remember that staying present, offering support without judgment, and assisting in the discovery of practical solutions can make all the difference in the world when a loved one is going through a difficult or emotional time.
+Helping a needy friend isn’t always easy, but it is always worth it!
+Remember that staying present, offering support without judgment, and assisting in discovering practical solutions can make all the difference in the world when a loved one is going through a difficult or emotional time.

 Showing kindness doesn’t cost anything but brings immense value!